LNL polycategories and doctrines of linear logic: Sorted doctrines

 Finally, we remark on what it takes for a doctrine map to preserve well-sortedness.

-\begin{defn} Let $\dD_1$ and $\dD_2$ be sorted doctrines.
-A doctrine map $\F:\dD_1\to\dD_2$ is \textbf{sorted} if it preserves primitive sorts, derived sorts, and sorting cones, and moreover for any derived sort $R$ of $\dD_1$, any sorting $\dD_2$-cone with vertex $F(R)$ is the image of some sorting $\dD_1$-cone with vertex $R$. \end{defn}
+\begin{defi} Let $\dD_1$ and $\dD_2$ be sorted doctrines.
+A doctrine map $\F:\dD_1\to\dD_2$ is \textbf{sorted} if it preserves primitive sorts, derived sorts, and sorting cones, and moreover for any derived sort $R$ of $\dD_1$, any sorting $\dD_2$-cone with vertex $F(R)$ is the image of some sorting $\dD_1$-cone with vertex $R$. \end{defi}

 \begin{prop} If $\F:\dD_1\to\dD_2$ is a sorted doctrine map, then $\ladj{\F}$ and $\radj{\F}$ from \cref{thm:sketch-adj} preserve well-sortedness. \end{prop} \begin{proof} For $\ladj{\F}$, let $\pi :\cS \to \abs{\dD_1}$ be a well-sorted $\dD_1$-sketch, let $R$ be a derived $\dD_2$-sort, and let $S \in (F\pi)^{-1}(R)$.
 Then $\pi(S)$ is a derived $\dD_1$-sort.
 So since \cS is well-sorted, there is a proto-extremal lift of its sorting cone $G_R$ that maps the vertex to $S$.
 But by assumption, $F G_R$ is the sorting $\dD_2$-cone of $F(R)$, while by definition this lift of it is also proto-extremal in $\ladj{\F}(\cS)$.
 Thus, $\ladj{\F}(\cS)$ is well-sorted.